Years ago, when I began to write this website, I actually

 Then there are small field guides about 'bumblebees'.

 I proceeded to write the whole of my website, joining the two words together to form one word – bumblebee.

 Nevertheless, it seemed odd to me that we have ‘mason bees’, and ‘leafcutter bees’ (two words).
 I felt it appeared to suggest that the first word merely described the type of bee, and in that sense, I wondered whether we should really be writing ‘bumble bee’.

 No, indeed, some authors write it as two words, take for example: Bumble Bees Of North America – this was written by:

 authors of The Bees In Your Backyard, Wilson and Messenger Carril,

 actually tackle the question directly, and to my mind, most satisfactorily.

 The authors go on to separate the two words (i.e. bumble bee) within the Bombus section of their book.

 To me this makes perfect sense, even though, just as the authors state, both terms are in use (bumblebee and bumble bee).

-However, for now I will probably leave all my spellings of bumble bee as they are on pages I have already written (I join them – i.e. concatenate them) because it would be too much work for me to make so many changes on this website!
+However, from now on I will probably split the words for new pages, but leave them joined together on pages I have already written, and edit them gradually.
+It would be too much work for me to make so many changes all at once on this website!